 For many, the new year is a time to start fresh and develop healthy habits.
-With 2018 coming to a close and 2019 drawing near, it’s no wonder countless people are making sobriety their New Year’s resolution.
-After all, freeing yourself from the grips of addiction can improve nearly every aspect of your life, boosting your health, enriching your relationships and invigorating your life with a new sense of meaning and purpose.
+Countless people are kicking off 2020 with a New Year’s resolution of getting sober and beginning the road to recovery, and one of the healthiest things a person can do is free themselves from the grips of addiction.
+It can improve nearly every aspect of your life by boosting your health, enriching your relationships and providing you with a new sense of meaning and purpose.

-But while the new year can be an exciting and motivating time to begin recovery, it’s important to recognize that recovery isn’t just a one-time decision.
-According to the American Psychological Association, making big, life-changing resolutions without planning out realistic, actionable steps to achieve them could set you up for failure.
-You may become easily stressed or discouraged if you find yourself straying from your intention, and eventually give up on it altogether.
+While the new year can be an exciting and motivating time to begin recovery, it’s important to recognize that recovery isn’t just a one-time decision.
+According to the American Psychological Association, making big, life-changing resolutions without planning realistic ways to achieve them could set you up for failure.
+You may become stressed or discouraged if you find yourself straying from your goal, leading you to eventually give up on it altogether.
 This might be relatively harmless when it comes to goals like going to more concerts or eating less sugar, but the stakes of addressing addiction are much higher.

-Because your well-being — and maybe even your life — depend on it, staying in recovery is just as important as making the decision to stop misusing drugs or alcohol.
-But sticking with sobriety isn’t always easy.
-Here are some essential tips that can help you keep your New Year’s resolution to remain in recovery:
+Because your well-being — and perhaps even your life — depends on it, staying in recovery is just as important as making the decision to stop abusing drugs or alcohol.
+However, maintaining recovery isn’t always easy.
+Here are five essential tips that can help you keep your New Year’s resolution to remain in recovery:

 1. Take It One Day at a Time

 Simply deciding that you’re going to commit to sobriety once isn’t enough.
 If you truly want to make a lasting change in your life and abstain from substances, you have to recommit to recovery every day.
-Focusing on staying sober for a single day instead of an entire year (or maybe even the rest of your life) can make your goal seem less daunting, and put the reality of recovery into perspective.
+Focusing on staying sober for a single day instead of for the entire year (and beyond) can make your goal seem less daunting.
 Sobriety isn’t a sweeping decision — it’s a daily choice.

-You can’t change your past, and you can’t yet affect change in the future — the present moment is the only thing you truly have control over.
+You can’t change your past, and you can’t yet create change in the future — the present moment is the only thing you truly have control over.
 Wake up every morning and reaffirm that you want to live a better, healthier life without alcohol or drugs, just for today.
-Before you know it, you’ll be able to look back and see the progress of all your “todays” add up.
+Before you know it, you’ll be able to look back and see the progress you’ve made as all of your “todays” add up.

 2. Find Activities You Enjoy